 There are many opportunities available to you and your family in Saskatchewan.
 The more free time you and your family have, means the more time you spend together.
 This is something quite unique to Saskatchewan since the average commute time in this province is 20 minutes or less.

 If you're thinking about living and working here it is important that your spouse and additional family members know about the opportunities available to them as well.
-There are a number of websites (listed below) to help you find further information.
+There are a number of websites (listed below) to assist in finding further information.

-- You may need to learn more about your occupation in Saskatchewan before you start looking for work.
-The Ministry of Economy has more information here.
+- Research and learn more about occupations in Saskatchewan before looking for work.
+The Ministry of Immigration and Career Training has more information here.

 - The Government of Canada website provides information to those who may require assistance with assessment of international credentials.